CoryK8nn8dy/Algo_Compare/README.md

-__steps to use:__
+__Steps to Use:__

-1. define functions for the algorithms to be tested
+1. Define functions for the algorithms to be tested

  __NOTE:__ be sure the functions take a list of integers as an argument, or modify the code as necessary

-2. modify the wrapper function calls to the new algo function and their args
+2. Modify the wrapper function calls to the new algo functions and their args

-3. alter the file name and destination for the plots file
+3. Alter the file name and destination for the plots file

  __NOTE:__ the code will need to be extended to generate more plots for comparison